 U.S. refugee policy prioritizes those Eritreans seeking protection on the basis of religious persecution.
 In its October 2015 report to Congress, the Obama administration called attention to what it says is Eritrea’s repression of those subscribing to evangelical sects, as well as government control of state-sanctioned Christian and Muslim denominations.
 In all, the United States admitted 1,488 Eritreans in FY 2015, just over 2 percent of its total refugee admissions.

-The EU is reportedly considering a five-year aid program worth 200 million euros ($214 million).
-By easing Eritreans' economic plight at home, it hopes to reduce the migrant and refugee outflow toward Europe.
+In December 2015, the EU concluded a five-year aid program worth 200 million euros ($214 million) with Eritrea—nearly five times what it had given it in the previous five years.
+By easing Eritreans’ economic plight at home, it hopes to reduce the migrant and refugee outflow toward Europe.
 Meanwhile, some Africa experts call for ending Eritrea's isolation, which they believe could allay the ruling party's sense of siege and begin a process toward domestic reforms.
-Others point to normalization of Ethiopia-Eritrea relations as a way to provide both countries with savings to transfer to domestic spending.
+Others prioritize the normalization of Ethiopia-Eritrea relations.
+That would allow Eritrea to step back from its war footing and invest more in non-military spending.

 [Editor’s Note: This Backgrounder is part of a series related to global migration issues.]